Vencikos/-TinDog/README.md

-# TinDog Udemy project.Making a responsive website with Bootstrap 4.
+# TinDog Udemy project.
+Making a responsive website with Bootstrap 4.